 Chargebacks – Additions to the Common Expenses Payable for an Owner’s Unit

 Although the Condominium Act, 1998 (“the Condo Act”) does not use the term “chargeback,” the Condo Act does set out a few specific situations in which condominium corporations can charge back certain costs to the common expenses payable for an owner’s unit.
-This is typically done when a condominium corporation has incurred costs due to an act or omission by an owner.
 This ensures that those costs are not passed onto the other owners who did not have any involvement in the act or omission.

 In addition, condominium corporations can add costs to the common expenses payable for an owner’s unit in accordance with the condominium corporation’s declaration.